abhinav-m/web-dev-notes/seo/README.md

 2. 302 -> Temporary eg product sold out

 > Avoid redirect chains A->B->C is WRONG (Max value is 3, but should be avoided), https -> ensure Avoid tailing slash

+Can be setup and seen on search console for errors.

+## Speed

+Low speed = High bounce rate ( inversely proportional and exponential)

+## Web vitals

+- LCP -> Largest contentful paint -> JS render slow times / CSS, Slow server response time Use caching , CDN etc
+- FID -> First input delay -> When can user interact first with a site when a user first interacts with a page vs when page responds
+- CLS -> Cumulative layout -> When page loads, the content can move which is a ranking factor ( also causes wrong clicks)

+## PWA

+> Deliver app like experience from mweb.
+Increased engagement, sessions etc

+## AMP

+Accelerted mobile pages - can have ads Prioritize what user wants on amp pages

+Faster loads
+Content loads first, then ads and images
+Google optimizes the reading/ delivery of amp pages

+## Vision:

+Tech Innovation -> Mobile First-> Organic growth -> Engagement

+Tech Load pages faster
+Product: Content relevancy
+Edit: Add appropriate content
+Seo: Mark / highlight content appropriately
+Business: Add revenue

+Growth.

+## Https checklist

+- All http should be redirected to https via 307
+- Hyperlinks / canonicals and all resources ( css js images) should be in https
+- sitemaps / rss feeds -> https

+Dont give HTTP links to bot.

+## Discover google

+- Personalized content in google mobile app and browser
+- Can monitor performance in search console
+- Comes on mobile browser/ has high CTR
+- Location based ( More regional / language listing)
+- Needs high quality images 1200px wide
+- Appear only if:
+  - Indexed by google
+  - Meets google news content policy

+## Key moments

+- Creating specific time points of a video for better UX to user

+## Web stories

+More images, less text, feels like instagram / more social can scroll through these

+## Tools to use

+Google tools
+AMP validators

+Google search console -> Fix bugs (Error count reduced) -> improve traffics

+- Check website performance
+- Find / resolve errors
+- Check how googlebot reads page
+- pagespeed usability issues
+- submit sitemaps to google

+AMP errors - super important , need to fix in real time, if fails impact is immediately known, page fails